Kerr and Faraday rotations in topological flat and dispersive band structures

-where $\mathcal K$ is elliptic integral of first kind.
-Details of the derivation are presented in App.~\ref{App-sigmaxy}.
+Details of the derivation are presented in Appendix~\ref{App-sigmaxy}.
 We perform the integration over $\lambda$ numerically.
 The plots of the real and imaginary parts of $\sigma_{yx}$ in units of $e^2/h$, as a function of frequency $\bar \omega =\hbar \omega/(2\Delta )$ are shown in Fig.~\ref{fig:sigma}.